EvictionLab/eviction-lab-website/content/updates/blog/legal-aid-under-threat/index.md

 This is why Shamas Malik, mayor of Akron, OH, describes these funds as “essential.” “[Legal aid services] are generally just a safety net for folks who are low income,” Malik says.
 Previously, as a city councilmember, he would constantly refer constituents’ eviction cases to local legal aid, and he also pushed for a right to counsel program, now underway as a pilot in the city.
 The city council has invested money, which adds to already existing funds from legal aid and other organizations.
 This allows them to provide renters with a wide range of support, including a hotline, mediation, and legal representation.

 Decreasing LSC funding could put all of these programs in jeopardy.
 “Cutting back on LSC funding is just going to cause more homelessness.
 It's going to cause more bad outcomes for folks.
 And at the end of the day, the legal system is already complicated enough,” Malik explains.

+{{< pullquote "“Cutting back on LSC funding is just going to cause more homelessness.
+It’s going to cause more bad outcomes for folks.
+And at the end of the day, the legal system is already complicated enough.”" >}}

 In Akron’s case, the Right to Counsel (RTC) program has been {{< smartlink "open since September 2025" "https://www.communitylegalaid.org/rtc" >}} and is serving low income tenants with children and older than 60.
 RTC initiatives, {{< smartlink "which have sprouted across the country" "https://evictionlab.org/disrupting-the-eviction-system/" >}}, also rely on LSC funds in other cities.
 In New York City, which has the largest RTC program in the United States, LSC helps to fund many of the organizations that provide legal services.
 In the case of the Quinns, they got help from Legal Services NYC, which received $17 million from LSC last year.